jonasrauber/eagerpy/README.rst

    pip install eagerpy

 EagerPy requires Python 3.6 or newer.
 Besides that, all essential dependencies are automatically installed.
 To use it with PyTorch, TensorFlow, JAX, or NumPy, the respective framework needs to be installed separately.
-These frameworks are not declared as dependencies because not everyone wants to use and thus install all of them and because some of these packages have different builds for different architectures and CUDA\footnote{\url{https://developer.nvidia.com/cuda-zone}} versions.
+These frameworks are not declared as dependencies because not everyone wants to use and thus install all of them and because some of these packages have different builds for different architectures and `CUDA <https://developer.nvidia.com/cuda-zone>`_ versions.

 🎉 Example
 -----------